Austrian Ski Association

-The successes
+History

 Alpine skiing

 Austrian alpine skiers won 34 overall FIS Alpine Ski World Cup, 17 with men and 17 with women and won 926 races.

 Ski jumping

-The Austrian ski jumpers won 7 gold medals at the Winter Olympics, the Austria team is third in the all-time medal table.
+The Austrian ski jumpers won 7 gold medals at the Winter Olympics, the Austrian team is third in the all-time medal table.

-The scandals
+Controversies

-The abuses (2017)
+2017 abuse allegations

 In 2017 the former alpine skier Nicola Spiess-Werdenigg reported serious cases of sexual abuse in the ÖSV in the 1970s.

-Toni Sailer (2018)
+Death of Toni Sailer

 After his death, the former Austrian ski legend Toni Sailer, formerly an official of the ÖSV, was accused of having been used for the consumption of alcohol and to this came the accusations of sexual violence against a woman for facts that occurred in the 1970s.

-Doping (2019)
+2019 doping raids

 On 27 February 2019 it was announced that the two Austrian cross-country skiers Dominik Baldauf and Max Hauke were arrested following an anti-doping raid.